Barter List of tradesmen skills and tools

 bleach (see the article about fabricating bleach)

-clothes lines w/poles, stakes & clothes pins
+clothes lines w/poles, stakes & clothes

 water heater (kettle w/tripod)